Resources

 icon Close

 Welcome to Fairleigh Dickinson University.
-As a new member of our campus community, one of your first priorities will be gaining access to FDU NetID.
-With an FDU NetID, you will have access to a variety of IT resources, including Office365.
+As a new campus community member, one of your priorities will be gaining access to FDU NetID.
+With an FDU NetID, you can access various IT resources, including Microsoft 365.
 Depending on your role within the University, you will either be creating an account or claiming an account that has already been created for you.
 Please follow the process below which applies to you.

 New Student through Welcome Email (US Students)